-Miss Mary Gwendolen Caldwell, of them.
-He has detected seven species, New York, who has given \$300,000 to including-although they are rare-the found a Catholic university, was of age last October.
+Miss Mary Gwendolen Caldwell, of New York, who has given \$300,000 to found a Catholic university, was of age last October.
 She and her younger sister are orphans.
 Their father was William Shakespeare Caldwell, a Virginian; their mother, Miss Breckinridge, a Kentuckian.
 Each parent left them a fortune, and they possess about two millions apiece.
 No young lady, in this country at least, ever made so magnificent an educational endowment.
-"Personally," she says, "I should prefer to see the university built at the South, for though born and educated at the North, my family are Southerners, and my feelings are Southern."
+"Personally," she says, "I should prefer to see the university built at the South, forthough born and educated at the North, my family are Southerners, and my feelings are Southern."